 That's coming from Barry Schwartz over at SE Roundtable.
 You can go ahead and check out that post to learn a little bit more, but this is targeting content.
 This is a content-specific update.

-This is from the mouth of Google themselves.
-They say you should be able to answer yes to all of these questions, to make sure that your content's focused on people first.
+This is from the mouth of Google itself.
+They say you should be able to answer yes to all of these questions, to make sure that your content’s focused on people first.
 This is something that we approach a lot.
 You have two audiences.
 With the search engine, we talk about semantic SEO, you have machines, and you have people, and you have to meet the needs of both.
 You have to meet the needs of the people first, and then you need to make it machine-readable so that the machines understand your context.

 This is more important than ever now when they're using machine learning in order to determine what your content is about and does it meet the needs of the end user.
 You need to look and say;